georgeee/cardano-sl-article/article.md

 Current implementation of delegation scheme described below uses proxy signing key scheme, which itself requires a public key being associated with stakeholder and used to sign delegation.
 Initially it was thought this public key to be an actual key which holds money, but this decreases security by exposing public key of address before spending money from it.

-Moreover, as was mentioned in the beginning, all stakeholders won't be online simultaneously in the beginning of the mainnet.
-So we need a solution for it.
+We propose a solution for this concern.

 ## Proposal